-- informed of how we safeguard - given access to our safeguarding policy, told who the safeguarding lead is and how to contact them - advised of our reporting process, guidance on what to do, and who to pass concerns to.
+- informed of the safeguarding arrangements in place - given a copy of our safeguarding policy and told who our Designated Safeguarding Officer (or equivalent role / title for your organisation) is and how to contact them - given a copy of the recording format and guidance on how to complete it and who to pass it to.

-As part of their induction they will undertake safeguarding awareness training at the right level for their role.
+As part of their induction they will undertake appropriate Safeguarding Awareness Training.

-All trustees and volunteers will be asked to read this policy annually or after it has been reviewed and updated if necessary.
-Best practice: they will sign to say they have read and understood the policy.
+All staff and volunteers will be asked to read this policy annually or after it has been reviewed and updated if necessary.
+They will sign to say they have read and understood the policy.